-But before I get into this.
-A disclaimer.
+But before I get into this– a disclaimer.
 Most of what follows is my/our opinion after over 17 years in the industry and talking to our customers, many of whom are experienced and educated safety professionals (CIH’s).
 So this is an experienced response written to nudge inexperienced customers in the right direction.
-However this is not professional direction from an experience and certified industrial hygienist that has investigated your facility.
+However this is not professional direction from an experienced and certified industrial hygienist that has investigated your facility.
 OK, back to the helpful nudge in the right direction.

 Many customers are looking for a straightforward answer.
-Some call, annoyed why we don’t include it in our instructions.
-A clear cut rule like ‘You must monitor every employee quarterly’.
-Obviously, we would love to offer this easy to follow rule to our customers, but isn’t so easy.
+Some call, annoyed at why we don’t include it in our instructions.
+Something like, “You must monitor every employee quarterly.”
+Obviously, we would love to offer this easy-to-follow rule to our customers, but it usually isn’t so easy.

 Instead, OSHA directs us to perform representative monitoring and leaves it up to the employer to decide what that means.
 Why?
 Well, consider these two companies:

 - Company B is a dental office.
-Everyone once in a while they use Cidex (glutaraldehyde) to clean their scopes.
-Once a month.
-In a hood.
+Once in a while they use Cidex (glutaraldehyde) to clean their scopes.
+Approximately once a month, vented in a hood.